viaacode/event-handler-archived/README.md

 Handles incoming webhooks from MediaHaven.
 It transforms an incoming event into an `essenceArchivedEvent` message and forwards it to a Rabbit exchange.
-It will only accept events of type `"FLOW.ARCHIVED"` and `"RECORDS.FLOW.ARCHIVED"`.
+It will only accept events of type `"FLOW.ARCHIVED"`, `"RECORDS.FLOW.ARCHIVED"` and `"RECORDS.FLOW.ARCHIVED_ON_TAPE"`.
 It will drop all other types.

 After sending out the transformed event, it will remove the archived file from the object store.